 Plan your Visit to Leonardo da Vinci’s The Last Supper

-The Last Supper by Leonardo da Vinci is arguably the second most famous painting in the world after that other da Vinci masterpiece, the Mona Lisa.
+The Last Supper by Leonardo da Vinci is arguably the second most famous painting in the world after the other da Vinci masterpiece, the Mona Lisa.
 The superstar 15th-century mural is probably the most duplicated painting on the planet.
-It shows up on posters, placemats, calendars, coffee cups, mouse pads and any other flat surface humanity can print a picture on.
+It shows up on posters, placemats, calendars, mouse pads and any other flat surface humanity can print a picture on.
 It’s everywhere, and it has become one of Milan’s most famous attractions.
 For that reason, The Last Supper tickets are in high demand.
 Unfortunately, many visitors never get to see this artwork.

 Order Your Last Supper Tickets Far in Advance